Origamini/wexa-ai-project/README.md

 `docker pull ghcr.io/kavitha351/nextjs-dummy:latest`

+Note: while starting the minikube if you see the error like "X Docker is nearly out of disk space, which may cause deployments to fail!
+(88% of capacity).
+You can pass '--force' to skip this check." run the below command to remove the current images and free up space from docker

+`docker system prune -a`

 Start the minikube with the command `minikube start`

 then we can make a folder called k8s and create deployment.yaml and service.yaml.
 Copy the files of `/k8s`